devoter-xyz/devoter-contracts/scripts/README.md

 ./empty-db.sh --help
 ```

-Ensure you have the necessary permissions to execute the shell script (`chmod +x empty-db.sh`).
+Ensure you have the necessary permissions to execute both scripts (`chmod +x empty-db.sh empty-db.js`).